raspberrypilearning/fetching-the-weather/worksheet2.md

 ```

 1. You should get an answer of 5570.
 This is the distance from London to New York.
 You can check the answer online if you like, although the values will be slightly different as the Earth is not an exact sphere.
 It's good enough for our purposes though.

+Try a few more longitudes and latitudes from Google Maps.

 ## Getting ready
 In worksheet one you fetched all the weather stations that are currently registered.
 The data came in as huge list of dictionaries.
 By iterating through this list, you can pick out the longitude and latitude of the weather stations, and then run it through your haversine function to find the closest one.